ramonriserio/kubeadm-on-ubuntu/README.md

 &emsp;_"Network"_ value have to be the same defined by flag _pod-network-cidr_ in _kubeadm init_ command.
 Like this: ```"Network": "10.200.0.0/10"```

-Deploy flannel with kubectl:** See the command at https://github.com/flannel-io/flannel

 **4. Verify if the _iface_ flag of the manifest corresponds to the name of the interface of the INTERNAL IP mater node interface**
 ```